santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/SSIS--DQS--MDS-%2D-From-SQL-On-Prem/Master-Data-Services.md

 #Product Group Engagement:
-Both MDS product maps under the same product team management as SSIS.
+MDS product maps under the same product team management as SSIS.

 **How to approach PG team**